oslabs-beta/MONARQ/README.md

 };
 ```

-**STEP 3: IMPORT**
+### 3) IMPORT

-Lastly, make sure the main Express/GraphQL server file has the user's GQL schema and context imported in and now you are set to invoke the functions!
+Lastly, make sure the main Express/GraphQL server file has your GQL schema and context imported in.

+# Getting Started

+Check out the Example folder within the MONARQ repository to see a simple implementation of the package.
 # Keep in Mind

-**1.** The function does not take into account any default parameters that the GQL resolvers may use.
-If default parameters exist in the resolvers, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.
+**+** If default parameters exist in the resolvers, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.
 See the above example [Manifest Object](#required-user-inputs) for more details.

-**2.** We do not support GraphQL Subscription Types at this time.
+**+** GraphQL Subscription Type is not supported at this time.

-**3.** We only support the main 5 HTTP REST Methods: Get, Post, Put, Patch, Delete.
+**+** MONARQ currently supports the 5 main HTTP REST Methods (Get, Post, Put, Patch, Delete).
 Any other method passed in will throw an error.

 # Contributors